Scribd: Subscription service (2013–2023)

 Scribd added audiobooks to its subscription service in November 2014 and comic books in February 2015.

 In February 2016, it was announced that only titles from a rotating selection of the library would be available for unlimited reading, and subscribers would have credits to read three books and one audiobook per month from the entire library with unused credits rolling over to the next month.

 The reporting system was discontinued on February 6, 2018, in favor of a system of "constantly rotating catalogs of ebooks and audiobooks" that provided "an unlimited number of books and audiobooks, alongside unlimited access to news, magazines, documents, and sheet music" for a monthly subscription fee of US$8.99.
 However, under this unlimited service, Scribd would occasionally "limit the titles that you’re able to access within a specific content library in a 30-day period."

-In October 2018, Scribd announced a joint subscription to Scribd and The New York Times for $12.99 per month.

 Audiobooks

 In November 2014, Scribd added audiobooks to its subscription library.
 Wired noted that this was the first subscription service to offer unlimited access to audiobooks, and "it represents a much larger shift in the way digital content is consumed over the net."
 In April 2015, the company expanded its audiobook catalog in a deal with Penguin Random House.
 This added 9,000 audiobooks to its platform including titles from authors like Lena Dunham, John Grisham, Gillian Flynn, and George R.R.
 Martin.